 My other new project is #FUEYE SoloSet with Bandoneon, Vocals & electronics, new music, mix of south american rihythms from Rio de la Plata region,murga, candombé, milonga, Marcha Camion, Cumbia, also some Brasilian rythms and Argentine folkloric music.

 The first time i played this project was last Sunday in #NTR in Bremen , and the feedback was great.

 What do you respond when people say “it’s not tango?” or “It’s not danceable” I say “ok”, I agree.
 My music is related with tango in the atmosphere and the mood.
 For me it was an experience of music in relation to tango.
 I feel it’s danceable, it is.
 I trust in my feelings about that.
-I know where i am from – Buenos Aires, with an atmosphre and mixed with all the music i like.
-I’m involved in other music, i play with many nontango musicians.
+I know where i am from – Buenos Aires, with an atmosphre and mixed with all the music I like.
+I’m involved in other music, I play with many nontango musicians.
 There are many tangos, of different times.
-People also said in there times to D’Arienzo, and Pugliese, “This is not tango”.
+People also said in their times to D’Arienzo, and Pugliese, “This is not tango”.

 My career was not built with famous dancers, but dancers who liked my music and gave the demos to others in other places.
 We didn’t have a record company.
 We have now sold 1 million copies of the 5 albums with no advertisement, only mouth to mouth.

 Do you like to dance on your own music?
 Yes.

 After our long interview, Carlos said “Vio I have to tell you something.”
 I reached again for my papers.